 - Michelle Mitchell, Chief Executive, Cancer Research UK

-- Ann Radmore, Regional Director, NHS England and Improvement
+- Ann Radmore, Regional Director (East of England), NHS England and Improvement

 - Roger Spencer, Chief Executive, The Christie NHS Foundation Trust